Tchernobyl: Évaluation des incidences radiologiques et sanitaires

 NE93 Off-site Nuclear Emergency Exercises, Proceedings of an NEA Workshop, The Hague, November 1991, NEA, Paris, 1993.

-NE94 Radiation Protection Today and Tomorrow: A Collective Opinion of the Committee on Radiation Protection and Public Health, NEA, Paris, 1994.
+NE94 Radiation Protection Today and Tomorrow: A Collective Opinion of the Committee on Radiological Protection and Public Health, NEA, Paris, 1994.

 NE95 INEX1: An International Nuclear Emergency Exercise, NEA, Paris, 1995.